An effective internal communications program in the workplace is crucial and can make a world of difference for employee morale and retention.

 - Provide a question-and-answer session.
 If employees know they can ask questions, they'll be more likely to wait for an answer before spreading office rumors.

 - Avoid spin.
 Keep your content straightforward and concise.
-Everyone knows when they're hearing half-truths and propaganda-like messages, and the only thing that these accomplish is decreased morale.
+Everyone knows when they're hearing half-truths and propaganda-like messages, and this can decrease morale.

 If you consider what information you would want to know as an employee — and how you’d want that information conveyed — you’ll have a great head start in creating your internal communications strategy.